IU-PR/Capstone_project/content/docs/2025/edhub/week5.md

 - Set up a program on our staging server to randomly `curl` our production server and count how many times the request has failed or succeeded.
 - Make a script that would stress-test the staging version of the service and measure the number of requests per second it can handle.

-We have not been able to implement these ideas during the week; however, we are planning to do so next week.
+We were unable to implement these ideas this week but plan to do so next week.

 ### Documentation